Molluscum contagiosum: symptoms, treatment and prevention

 Molluscum contagiosum is a viral skin infection.
-It is not serious or dangerous, but it can cause growths to form, and can appear in the genital area when spread by sexual contact.
+It is not serious or dangerous, but it can cause growths to form and can appear in the genital area when spread by sexual contact.
+It is not considered a sexually transmitted infection (STI).

 Symptoms usually appear in the first three months after infection.
 This includes: